 We have no complaints or concerns about the durability of this bag.
 At every point of high wear or possible tension, seams have been reinforced, the fabric is thicker, and/or clips and straps ease high-stress points.
 Even the mesh pockets are thicker and harder to snag than many other models we tested.

 The Gregory Juno 24 isn't the least expensive daypack we tested, but it is one of the most impressive.
 It may be overkill for some users, but if you're dying for the same level of comfort and security in your daypack that you have in your full backpack, we think the price for this excellent bag is well worth its performance.

-The Juno 24L is a daypack that feels like a backpack.
+The Juno 24L is a daypack that has the support and comfort of a full-size backpack.
 Its full suspension system easily redistributes weight in ways that make it feel lighter than it really is, while the mesh suspension back panel keeps you drier than others, even on hot summer days.
 It has superbly functional and easy-to-use pockets and features we love to use and a durable design that's built to last.

 — Maggie Brandenburg